Importing Your Previous Logbooks

 Set the date range and select export format "Recommended for Logten Pro X":

-When forwarding from Apple Mail, the CSV file may be embedded in the email body instead of attached.
-Use Gmail or Outlook to forward it to ensure the attachment is preserved.
+If you opt to use the auto-upload via email, note that forwarding from Apple Mail, the CSV file may be embedded in the email body instead of attached and the import will not work.
+Use Gmail or Outlook instead to forward it to ensure the attachment is preserved.

 🇦🇪 Air Arabia